hogeschool/Development-8/Readers/unit2.md

     fn = valuen
   }
 ```
 It is immediately evident that, for records with a high number of fields, this syntax becomes quite cumbersome.
-For this reason, it is preferable to define a static method `Create` to instantiate a record\:
+For this reason, it is preferable to define a static method `Create`, which is equivalent to a constructor in an objec-oriented language, to instantiate a record\:

 ```fsharp
 type R =